styletts-vc/styletts-vc.github.io/index.md

 ## Any-to-any Conversion

 All of the following audios are converted from **an unseen speaker** to **another unseen speaker** during training.
 For a fair comparison to the baseline models, all audios are downsampled to 16k Hz.
+The input to AGAIN-VC	and StyleTTS-VC was trimmed so the output has a different length from the input.

 **All utterances are completely unseen during training, and the results are uncurated (NOT cherry-picked) unless otherwise specified**.